tuzhh/html_rtsp_player/README.md

 It requires support of HTML5 Video with Media Sources Extensions for playback.
 Also player relies on server-side websocket proxy for retransmitting RTSP streams to browser.

-## Live test stream
+## Test

-Link to server running with html_rtsp_player and test page http://localhost:9000/
+Running server html_rtsp_player and test page http://localhost:9000/

 Browser support: